‘Unfathomable’: US death toll from coronavirus hits 200,000

 Nowhere was the lack of leadership seen as more crucial than in testing, a key to breaking the chain of contagion.

 “We have from the very beginning lacked a national testing strategy,” Nuzzo said.
-“For reasons I can’t truly fathom we’ve refused to develop one.”
-Such coordination “should be led out of the White House,” not by each state independently, she said.
-“We aren’t going to restore our economy until every state has this virus under control.”
+“For reasons I can’t truly fathom, we’ve refused to develop one.”

+Sandy Brown of Grand Blanc, Michigan, called the death toll “gut-wrenching.”
+Her husband of 35 years and their 20-year-old son — Freddie Lee Brown Jr. and Freddie Lee Brown III — died of COVID-19 just days apart in March, when there were fewer than 4,000 recorded deaths in the U.S.

+“The thing that really gets to me is ... if things had been done properly, we could have put a lid on this,” said Brown, who has no other children.
+“Now it’s just unbelievable.
+It’s devastating.”

 The real number of dead from the crisis could be significantly higher: As many as 215,000 more people than usual died in the U.S. from all causes during the first seven months of 2020, according to CDC figures.
 The death toll from COVID-19 during the same period was put at about 150,000 by Johns Hopkins.